I love writing about cats; I find them to be such cute and fascinating creatures.

 Here are just a few facts that may surprise you!

 It’s true!
-When a female cat goes into heat she can mate with many different males.
-She will not leave 'heat' until her body sends her the "successful mating" signal, which can take quite some time.
+When a female cat goes into heat, she can mate with many different males.
+She will not leave heat until her body sends her the "successful mating" signal, which can take some time.

-This is why when a female has a litter of kittens, some might look completely different than we might have expected.
+This is why when a female has a litter of kittens, some of them might look completely different than we might have expected.

-Kittens have very sharp teeth and it can start wearing on their mothers when nursing.
-The loss of baby teeth is different for each individual pet but normally starts around 3 months of age and ends at around 6 or 9 months.
+Kittens have very sharp teeth, and they can start wearing on their mothers when nursing.
+The loss of baby teeth is different for each individual pet but normally starts around three months of age and ends at around six to nine months.

-When you hear a cat purr you automatically think that it is in a good mood and is purring from enjoyment.
-However, a cat may also purr when he or she is in pain but this purr will be much deeper and sound different than your cats normal purr.
+When you hear a cat purr, you automatically think that it is in a good mood and is purring from enjoyment.
+However, a cat may also purr when they are in pain, but this purr will be much deeper and sound different than your cat's normal purr.

 There are many theories to explain how the purr in generated.
 One study says that the purring comes from the voice box.
 A more recent theory is that it is caused by the release of endorphins in the brain.

-Since endorphins are release under situations of pain and pleaser, this would make sense.
+Since endorphins are released under situations of pain and pleasure, this would make sense.
 Either way, exactly how the purring sound is made is still a mystery.

-Chocolate contains Theobromine, which is a diuretic as well as a cardiac stimulant.
-This chemical can cause the animals heart rate to increase or beat irregularly, both of which can be dangerous for the animal.
+A snack that most humans can consume without fear can actually be lethal to our furry loved ones.
+Chocolate contains theobromine, which is a diuretic as well as a cardiac stimulant.
+This chemical can cause the animal's heart rate to increase or beat irregularly, both of which can be dangerous for the animal.

 A cat’s heart normally beats between 140 and 240 times per minute, with a relaxed cat on the lower end of the scale.
-You can expect your cat's heartbeat to be higher in moments where he or she is scared.
-A place like the Veterinarians office, when strange people are handling them, is a place you can expect your cats heartbeat to skyrocket, just like a humans would when they are nervous.
+You can expect your cat's heartbeat to be higher in moments when he or she is scared.
+A place like a veterinarian's office, where strange people are handling them, is a place you can expect your cat's heartbeat to skyrocket, just like a human when they are nervous.

-This behavior is called “Bunting” and is considered one of the highest compliments that your cat can give to you.
-Don't worry about it though: your kitty still loves you!
+This behavior is called "bunting" and is considered one of the highest compliments that your cat can give to you.

 Just be thankful this is the only way he marks his territory on you!

 A lot of cat owners think that when a cat brings a mouse into the house that he’s either misbehaving or just being mean.
 However, it actually is a sign of affection towards his owners.
-When a cat is happy with their owners and household, they want to let you know.
-However, since cats can’t talk, they are forced to show us in the only way they know how… which is by bringing us a gift, in this case a mouse.
+When a cat is happy with its owners and household, they want to let you know.
+However, since cats can’t talk, they are forced to show us in the only way they know how . . . which is by bringing us a gift.
+Which, in this case, is a mouse!

-What I mean by this is… You can take a cat far away from its home and it will be able to find its way back, whether it’s a natural instinct or something else.
+Which basically means you can take a cat far away from its home and it will be able to find its way back most of the time.
 You can think of it like birds that migrate for the winter.
-They, somehow, already know where they are going.
+They somehow already know where they are going.

-There was one point in which my grandmother had a couple cats and one day a black one had nested itself underneath her car.
-I'm not sure where exactly he had positioned himself but my grandmother had driven to the store.
-When she arrived she saw him jump down and run off.
+One day a few years ago, my grandmother's cat crawled underneath her car and found a nice spot to take a nap.
+That was, until she got into the car to head to get groceries.
+When she arrived at the store, she saw him jump down and quickly run off.
 He ran so fast that she wasn't able to catch him and eventually lost sight of him.

-She thought that he was gone for good.
-However, later that night he had shown up at the front door, begging to be let back inside.
-Regardless of his little trip, he would still venture to the same part underneath the car.
+My grandmother was sad and thought that he was gone for good.
+However, later that night, he had shown up at the front door, begging to be let back inside.
+He found his way home from the other side of town!
+Regardless of his little trip, he was still brave enough to climb underneath the car to nap.

-The reason that cats can get around so well at night is because they see just as clearly in the dark, as humans do in the daytime.
-To see properly at night a cat only needs one sixth of the light that humans need.
+The reason that cats can get around so well at night is that they see just as clearly in the dark, as humans do in the daytime.
+To see properly at night, a cat only needs one-sixth of the light that humans need.

 Also, a cat can see very clearly for up to 120 feet and can see through their peripherals at 285 degrees!